Suspect, 18, arrested as 10 dead in 'racially motivated' attack on supermarket

 An 18-year-old male suspect is in custody following a mass shooting on Saturday at a Tops supermarket in Buffalo, New York, where a gunman shot at least 13 people, killing 10 in what police have called a “racially motivated hate crime.”

 The suspect wore “tactical gear” and livestreamed the shooting, according to officials.
-He reportedly posted a manifesto online, according to the Associated Press, citing investigators who cautioned that the investigation is in a preliminary state.
+He reportedly posted a manifesto online, according to the Associated Press, citing investigators who cautioned that the investigation is in a preliminary stage.

 The suspect arrived at the supermarket after 2.30pm ET and shot four people in the parking lot, killing three, before going into the store and firing multiple rounds.